jminor/webremoteplay/README.md

 This is just a proof-of-concept.
 Hopefully it gives you an idea of how this could work.

+Here are key features that are missing:
+- Audio support
+- More than 2 players
+- Gamepad support
+- Controller remapping (e.g. assign your keyboard to player 2, 3, 4, etc.)
+- Mouse move events
+- Host and clients should all use the same URL (see # vs ? details below)

 # Working Demo

 - Start here: http://pixelverse.org/experiments/webremoteplay/